top of page

 We are not nuisance control or animal trappers and therefore do not trap or remove wildlife under most circumstances.

-Animals in rehabilitation must be released after 180 days unless a medical neccesity dictates otherwise.
+Animals in rehabilitation must be released after 180 days unless a medical necessity dictates otherwise.
 Imprinted or impaired animals which come in, deemed unreleasable, must be evaluated by a second licensed rehabber, a vet, and a commission officer to establish the validation for them to remain here.

 Our Mission: